Grandma’s Scottish Shortbread

 - Preheat oven to 300°.
 Cream butter and sugar until light and fluffy.
 Combine flours; gradually beat into creamed mixture.
 Press dough into an ungreased 13x9-in. baking pan.
 Prick with a fork.

 - Bake until light brown, 45-50 minutes.
-Cut into triangles while warm.
+Cut into 48 bars or triangles while warm.
 Cool completely on a wire rack.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.